Special routes of U.S. Route 18: McGregor–Marquette business loop

-U.S. Highway 18 Business (US 18 Bus.) begins at an intersection with US 18 west of McGregor, Iowa.
-The route descends into the Mississippi River valley along the northern border of Pikes Peak State Park and then turns into McGregor.
-Through McGregor, US 18 Bus. heads to the northeast toward the Mississippi River.
-Along the river, the highway is parallel to the Dakota, Minnesota and Eastern Railroad.
-For 1 mi, US 18 Bus. travels a narrow strip of land between the river and the bluffs where it passes a riverboat casino.
-At Marquette, US 18 Bus. ends at the foot of the Marquette–Joliet Bridge, which carries US 18 to Prairie du Chien, Wisconsin.
+U.S. Highway 18 Business (US 18 Bus.) began at an intersection with US 18 west of McGregor, Iowa.
+The route descended into the Mississippi River valley along the northern border of Pikes Peak State Park and then turned into McGregor.
+Through McGregor, US 18 Bus. headed to the northeast toward the Mississippi River.
+Along the river, the highway was parallel to the Dakota, Minnesota and Eastern Railroad.
+For 1 mi, US 18 Bus. traveled a narrow strip of land between the river and the bluffs where it passed a riverboat casino.
+At Marquette, US 18 Bus. ended at the foot of the Marquette–Joliet Bridge, which carries US 18 to Prairie du Chien, Wisconsin.